On Tuesday night they executed that plan to perfection.

 The Aggies used an 8-2 run to build a 10-point lead early in the second half and answered each time James Madison (29-6) cut the advantage.
 The Dukes got within seven points with about seven minutes remaining, but A&M used an 8-0 run with four points from Gilbert to make it 81-66.

-The Aggies beat No. 14 seed North Dakota in the first round and James Madison knocked off No. 6 seed Gonzaga for their first tournament win since 1991 to set up the first-ever meeting between these teams.
+The Aggies beat No. 14 seed North Dakota in the first round and James Madison knocked off No.

 A&M advances to meet No. 7 seed DePaul in Lincoln, Neb., on Saturday.